capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 #### Additional Functionality
 - recording should be moved outside: allow several instances of recorders with specified paths and busses
 - make explicit where things like record and volume nodes should be placed, and check if they can also be kept running on cmd-period.

+#### What a new implementation should allow for
+- cleanly configure cmd-period behaviour, so that nodes may be kept alive (e.g. recording) while still being able to reset the node id allocator.
+- allocators should be able to manage node recovery